-With today being the 415th anniversary of Guy Fawkes and the Gunpowder Plot being discovered and stopped in it’s tracks, I thought that I would share my connection to the Gunpowder Plot and more specifically how I am related John and Christopher Wright.
-They are both associated with the Gunpowder Plot of 5th November 1605, but the two brothers were my 12x great uncles, meaning that my 11x great grandfather, William Wright was their oldest brother.
+With 5th November 2020 being the 415th anniversary of Guy Fawkes and the Gunpowder Plot being discovered and stopped in it’s tracks, I thought that I would share my connection to the Gunpowder Plot and more specifically how I am related John and Christopher Wright.
+They are both associated with the Gunpowder Plot of 5th November 1605, but the two brothers were my 12x great uncles, meaning that my 11x great grandfather, William Wright was their eldest brother.

 The photographs below shows 2 brass effigies that commemorate William and his wife Ann Wright (nee Ryther) that are set into the floor on the north aisle of Welwick church, alongside the Wright coat of arms.
 They definitely show wealth of the family at that time, and also the fashion that came with that wealth.
 Ann is wearing an Elizabethan ruff collar and also an elaborate headdress.

 John Wright was born in 1568 and Christopher in 1570 at Ploughland Hall in Welwick, East Yorkshire and they were two of a total of 9 known children.
 Five of these children were full siblings of John and Christopher, while the oldest 4, were half-siblings.